 Five ways Penske goes above and beyond the regulations to improve food safety and quality

 Food safety is a top priority for food and beverage manufacturers and their logistics providers.
-Federal regulations require those involved in the transportation and distribution industries to meet specific food-safety standards, and Penske Logistics not only meets those regulations, but also goes above and beyond to deliver proven results.
+Federal regulations require those involved in the transportation and distribution industries to meet specific food-safety standards.

 Here are Five Areas of Emphasis for Penske: